lunatixxx/RCVMod/README.md

 -c8m3 -> If the gas station explode it will create a shortcut to climb the roof faster and it alerts the horde, but you can still take the elevator.

 Misc
--Tickrate set to 60 for a better fluidity.
--Anti-cheat systems to protect the integrity of matches.
--Players having a VAC ban not older than three years on their profile can not join.
 -Bunny hopping is blocked because there is no reason leave this shit on.
 -Saferoom door is locked until everyone loaded the map to avoid rushers.
 -Friendly fire is disabled when survivors are still inside saferoom.